 ORAENV environment variable,

 BGJPAR.
-Server tasks automatically become TP tasks, and the background tasks also switches to TP mode, if the
+Server tasks automatically become TP tasks, and the background tasks also switches to TP mode, if allowed by the attributes of the DBA user ID.

 Both before and while changing run-time priorities, you should use SM2 to investigate task behavior and possible bottlenecks.
 There is no simple rule that says that certain tasks always have a high priority.